-If you desire to own a large format artwork style that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
-Visitors to any of the luxurious high-end franchise photography gallery in places like Vegas, NYC, or even a Thomas Mangelson Gallery (Denver's airport or the Jackson Hole Gallery) you know exactly what print media style I'm referring to.
-Huge pieces, wonderfully illuminated and encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
-Beautiful photographic artworks encapsulated behind Acrylic glass are simply mind-blowing!
+If you have a desire to own Luxury Fine Art Nature imagery that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
+You'll know exactly what print media I'm speaking of If you've ever experienced one of the high-end Peter Lik franchise photography gallery's or even a Thomas Mangelson Gallery.
+All of those huge pieces, wonderfully illuminated, with the artwork encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
+The beautiful photographic artworks are simply mind-blowing!

-The typical commercial art gallery features expansive stark white walls with a sprinkle of artworks on display.
-Not exactly inspiring if you ask me.
-I've read articles where people describe them as impersonal or feeling as though they were in a hospital.
-Apparently, the sterile bare white walls are a safe fall back.
+A typical commercial art gallery features expansive stark white walls with a sprinkle of artworks on display.
+Not exactly inspiring if you ask me, and hell nobody's house looks like that anyhow.
+I've read articles where people describe them (commercial galleries) as impersonal or feeling as though they were in a hospital.
+It's been said the sterile bare white walls are a safe fall back.

-There is no comparison, say to a Peter Lik or Thomas Mangelson gallery.
+There is no comparing a commercial gallery to either a Peter Lik or Thomas Mangelson photo gallery.
 Huge, stunning top-notch nature inspired images populate charcoal gray wall space illuminated by specialized task lights that allows the artworks to pop right out at you.
-Visitors to galleries like both of these examples tend to slowly admire the photographic artworks, pausing at each one to allow the artwork to make them feel as though they are visiting the scenery in person.
-During your visit, you'll subconsciously realize that you are mysteriously connected to the artworks, as they seemingly allow mother nature to touch your soul.
-Who can resist not picturing any of those pieces on a wall in their own home?
+Spectators slowly walk by to admire the photographic artworks, pausing at each one to allow the artwork make them feel as though they are visiting the scenery in person.
+During your visit, you'll subconsciously realize that you are mysteriously drawn into and connected to the artworks, as they allow mother nature to touch your soul.
+Face it.
+Who can resist not picturing any of those Luxury Fine Art Nature pieces on a wall in their own home?

-For a 40x13" Limited Edition print (520 sq inches), the entry-level investment begins at around $4,000.00.
-It's a significant investment to procure a Limited Edition high-end gallery style acrylic print, even in that size range.
-However, from one of renowned world famous photographer Peter Lik's franchise galleries, it is the going rate and they seem to be finding new homes quickly!
+Gallery pricing.
+For a 40x13" Limited Edition print (520 sq inches), the entry-level investment begins at around $4,000.00 for one of Lik's works.
+It's a significant investment to procure a Limited Edition high-end gallery style Luxury art acrylic print, even at such a modest size.
+However, from any of renowned world famous photographer Peter Lik's franchise galleries, it is the going rate - and they seem to be finding new homes quickly!

 THE WORLD'S BEST or MOST FAMOUS PHOTOGRAPHER?